scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

     Link types above are defined in 'Path and Links' in {{I-D.dekater-scion-controlplane}}.
 This check prevents valley use of peering links or hair-pin segments.

-3. Check if the current Hop Field is expired or originated in the future - i.e. the current Info Field MUST NOT have a timestamp in the future, as defined in [](#inffield).
+3. Check if the current Hop Field is expired or originated in the future - i.e., the current Info Field MUST NOT have a timestamp in the future, as defined in [](#inffield).
 If either is true, the router MUST drop the packet.

 4. If the packet traverses the path segment **against construction direction** (Construction Direction flag `C` = "0") perform this step: